 Pediatric Eye Exams

-We recommend that your child have their first pediatric exams between the ages of 6 and 12 months.
+It is recommended that your child have their first pediatric exams between the ages of 6 and 12 months.
 After that, your child should have their eyes examined at age 3 and again at age 5.
-If any health issues are detected or glasses are deemed necessary, we recommend more frequent examinations on a case by case basis.
+If any health issues are detected or glasses are deemed necessary, more frequent examinations are recommended on a case-by-case basis.
+512 Eye provides eyecare for children ages 7 and older.
+If you have a younger child that needs eyecare, we recommend the pediatric ophthalmologists at Dell Children’s medical center.

 Call 512-596-5544 or visit our online scheduling page to schedule your eye exam today.